Thierry Henry: Personal life

 Henry married English model Nicole Merry, real name Claire, on 5 July 2003.
 The ceremony was held at Highclere Castle, and on 27 May 2005 the couple celebrated the birth of their first child, a daughter.

 When Henry was still at Arsenal, he purchased a home in Hampstead, North London.
-Shortly after his transfer to Barcelona, it was announced that Henry and his wife would divorce; the decree nisi was granted in September 2007, "on the basis of his behavior".
-Their separation concluded in December 2008, when Henry paid Merry a divorce settlement close to her requested sum of £10 million.
+Shortly after his transfer to Barcelona, it was announced that Henry and his wife were divorcing; a decree nisi was granted in September 2007, "on the basis of his behavior".
+The divorce was concluded in December 2008, and Henry paid Merry a settlement close to her requested sum of £10 million.

 Henry has been with his second wife, Bosnian model Andrea Rajačić, since 2011.
-They have three children together.
+They have three children.

 In January 2024, Henry said he had been depressed throughout his career, and that his father had been a demanding presence when he was young.

 Interest in basketball

 As a fan of the National Basketball Association (NBA), Henry is often seen with his friend Tony Parker at games when not playing football.
 Henry stated in an interview that he admires basketball, as it is similar to football in pace and excitement.
 Having made regular trips to the NBA Finals in the past, he went to watch Parker and the San Antonio Spurs in the 2007 NBA Finals; and in the 2001 NBA Finals, he went to Philadelphia to help with French television coverage of the Finals as well as to watch Allen Iverson, whom he named as one of his favourite players.